Emil Rathenau: Early life

 Rathenau was born in Berlin, into a wealthy Jewish merchant family based on Viktoriastrasse by the Tiergarten, an old Jewish quarter of the city.
 His father Moritz Rathenau, was a grain trader who had moved to Berlin to set up business.
 His mother, Therese, was the daughter of Josef Liebermann, another businessman attracted to the growing opportunities of the burgeoning Prussian capital.
 Emil was particularly close to his mother, whom he regularly visited until her death in 1894.
 His parents families had met through the Gesellschaft der Freunde (Society of Friends), a cultural organisation played a central role amongst the prominent members Jewish community in Berlin.

 Emil undertook an apprenticeship in Silesia, working for a company owned by the Liebermann family.
-After four and half unhappy years he received a large inheritance following the death his grandfather, Josef Liebermann.
+After four and half unhappy years he received a large inheritance following the death of his grandfather, Josef Liebermann.
 This enabled him to gain a technical training in Hanover and Zurich, and then an appointment as a technical adviser for Borsig, a Berlin-based manufacturer for the railway sector.
 However he did not remain there long, and spent some time in England expanding his experience.
 Upon his return to Berlin, in 1866 he married Mathilde Nachmann, daughter of the Frankfurt banker Isaak Nachmann (1816–1870).
 Also in 1865 he joined an old school friend in taking over a small machine building factory in Berlin.